 - The conviction of one spouse with a felony after marriage

 - Incurable insanity that lasts for at least two years

 Obviously, the first three situations only apply to a small number of couples.
 However, the last reason, irretrievable breakdown of the marriage, is more broad-reaching.
 It essentially allows anyone to file for divorce without proving medical issues or wrongdoing on the part of their spouse.

-Irretrievable breakdown is quite close to the no-fault standard
+Irretrievable breakdown is close to the no-fault standard

-Although Indiana still allows fault-based filings for divorce, the inclusion of irretrievable breakdown of the marital union as one of those grounds makes Indiana a partial no-fault state for divorce.
+Although Indiana still allows fault-based filings for divorce, the inclusion of irretrievable breakdown of the marital union as one of the grounds makes Indiana a partial no-fault state.
 You don’t have to prove that your spouse did anything wrong to divorce.